ankitects/faqs/src/error-establishing-a-secure-connection-when-syncing.md

 - a filtered network connection, common on work and school networks
 - an unreliable network connection

-**Anki 2.1 is more tolerant**

-Please try the latest Anki 2.1 beta  from the Anki website to see if it resolves your problems.
-Anki 2.1 is more tolerant of intercepted connections.

 **Antivirus/firewall/VPN/proxy**

 Antivirus, firewall and VPN programs can often cause problems when they filter network traffic.